West Midlands PC in criminal probe after man dies in window fall

 The police watchdog said it was notified of the incident by West Midlands Police early on 6 September and began an investigation the same day.

-It said officers had attended a multiple occupancy house in Lansdowne Road, after a report that "two residents there had been attacked by a man with a knife".
+It said officers had attended a home of multiple occupancy in Lansdowne Road, after a report that "two residents there had been attacked by a man with a knife".

-"After the arrival of another police unit, two officers went upstairs to speak to Mr Abdi, who was in his bedroom on the third floor," a IOPC spokesperson said.
+"After the arrival of another police unit, two officers went upstairs to speak to Mr Abdi, who was in his bedroom on the third floor," an IOPC spokesperson said.

-"The evidence indicates that during the conversation, Mr Abdi moved towards an open window and a taser was then discharged by one of the officers.
+"The evidence indicates that during the conversation, Mr Abdi moved towards an open window and a Taser was then discharged by one of the officers.

 "Moments later Mr Abdi fell from the window, landing on the ground outside."

+A post-mortem examination was held on 13 September, with the results of a toxicology report still to be returned.

-The IOPC has also obtained police body-worn footage and statements from officers present, alongside mobile footage taken by a resident before police's arrival, the spokesperson added.
+The IOPC has also obtained police bodycam footage and statements from officers present, alongside mobile footage taken by a resident before police's arrival, the spokesperson added.

-A post-mortem examination was held on 13 September with the results of toxicology report still to be returned.
+A West Midlands Police spokesperson said: "We are supporting the IOPC investigation and while this case is being investigated independently we cannot comment any further."

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk